 - – clears all fields

-- – switches the calculator to the food selection screen
+- – switches the Bolus Advisor to the Food selection screen

-To calculate the needed insulin, the calculator needs some input data:
+To calculate the needed insulin, the Bolus Advisor needs some input data:

-- If you’re on multiple daily injections treatment, the calculator will let you choose on how many injections to split the extended bolus and after how much time to be the first injection.
+- If you’re on multiple daily injections treatment, the Bolus Advisor will let you choose on how many injections to split the extended bolus and after how much time to be the first injection.
 Those fields are not visible when you’re on pump treatment.

 - Using Exercise Adjustment – often when having exercises you should reduce your insulin injection units.
-The calculator can do that for you by enabling the “exercise adjustment” option.
+The Bolus Advisor can do that for you by enabling the “exercise adjustment” option.
 You can enter your exercise, duration and needed correction.

 When you’re exercising your body may need lesser insulin or medications to handle the carbohydrates intake.
 It’s different for every person so you should measure your glucose levels when you’re exercising in order to know how different exercises affect your glucose.
 You may even need to take some carbohydrates in order to stay in the prefered glucose target levels when you’re doing exercises and afterwards.

 - Using Sickness Adjustment – usually when a person is sick, he needs more insulin.
-The calculator can add some correction to your calculated insulin in case you’re sick.
-Choose the sickness adjustment option on the bottom of the calculator and enter your correction, to increase the calculated insulin units.*
+The Bolus Advisor can add some correction to your calculated insulin in case you’re sick.
+Choose the sickness adjustment option on the bottom of the Bolus Advisor and enter your correction, to increase the calculated insulin units.*

 With every person this amount is different, so you should measure your glucose levels more when you’re sick in order to set your sickness correction properly

-For more information about how the Calculator works, read in section 9.1 Bolus calculator explained
+For more information about how the Bolus Advisor works, read in section 9.1 Bolus Advisor explained